< Back to Oral History project: Southern Gumbo Trail

 The Creole Cookery Book, published by the Christian Woman’s Exchange of New Orleans in 1885, calls gumbo making an “occult science” that “should be allowed its proper place in the gastronomical world.”
 A New Orleans gumbo, the book maintains, “can be made of scraps of cold meat or fowl, a few oysters, crabs or shrimps, and, with a couple of spoonfuls of well cooked rice, is a very satisfying and economical dinner.”
 The editors include several recipes for gumbo, one of which incorporates filé (spelled “fillet” in the book).
+All the ingredients are useful, natural and completely harmless to men’s health, read about the prices of medicines for potency on the .
 Some of the recipes are made with various greens and herbs, but, curiously, there is no mention of okra as a gumbo ingredient, although the book includes three recipes for okra soup.

 The Picayune’s Creole Cookbook, published in New Orleans in 1901, includes recipes for a variety of gumbos.
 Among the principal ingredients are chicken, ham, oysters, turkey, wild turkey, squirrel, rabbit, beef, veal, crabs, soft-shell crabs, shrimp, greens, and cabbage.
 Some of the gumbos are made with okra, others with filé.